sakamosa/coinChange/README.md

 The next line contains one integer value for which we must make change.

 Program output is to a file named [input filename]change.txt where [input filename].txt is the input filename, and is formatted with one change result and the minimum number of coins m, per line.

+Also, when the program is run, a file called timingInfo.txt is created.
+It will store all data created pertaining to the running times of the functions with supplied inputs.
 -----------------------------------------------------------
 Files
 -----------------------------------------------------------